A Message of Solidarity

 - Joining our peer organizations in advocating for systemic change and greater investment in education.

 In the weeks, months, and years to come, ETM will remain committed to our mission.
 With so many of the challenges faced by our partner schools amplified by the global pandemic—which has disproportionately impacted Black communities—we know there is much to be done.
 We are proud to work alongside so many passionate supporters, partners, artists, and leaders to build a more equitable world through music.

-Education Through Music partners with under-resourced schools to provide music education as a core subject for all students in the school.Learn More
+Education Through Music partners with under-resourced schools to provide music as a core subject for all children.Learn More

 Why Music Education?